20 Key Stats 2016

 Thus, IT Industry Increases the Supply of Technology for Business Growth, from Full Scale Technical Partnership to Temporary Outsourcing

-- According to the report made by Deloitte in May 2016, around 72% of companies that rely on outsourcing currently outsource IT.
+- According to the report made by Deloitte in May 2016, around 72% of companies that rely on outsourcing currently outsource software development services.

 - 78% of the companies that entrust their IT needs to technical partners and outsource feel confident with this strategy.

 - 59% of respondents claim that technical partnership and outsourcing help them cut costs, while 57% use this strategy to avoid destruction from core business operations.

 - Since the companies feel more confident on the quality, responsiveness and innovation of services from tech partners, the volume of IT outsource growth reached 31% in 2016 compared to 26% in 2014.